 A suspension bridge located at the River Ganges, Lakshman Jhula is very much significant in the Hindu religion, specifically Ramayana.
 It is located at a distance of 5 km from Rishikesh.
 Its distance from Delhi, Mumbai, Bangalore, and Chennai is 247.9 km, 1642 km, 2365 km, and 2379 km respectively.

-By Air: The nearest airport to Lakshman Jhula is Jolly Grant Airport of Dehradun that is 22 Km from Lakshman Jhula.
+The nearest airport to Lakshman Jhula is Jolly Grant Airport of Dehradun that is 22 Km from Lakshman Jhula.
 Take a bus, cab, or taxi to cover the rest distance to reach Lakshman Jhula.

-By Train: The closest railway station to Lakshman Jhula is Rishikesh Railway Station, which is just 4 Km away situated at Adarsh Nagar.
+The closest railway station to Lakshman Jhula is Rishikesh Railway Station, which is just 4 Km away situated at Adarsh Nagar.
 Afterward, you can take a local bus or an auto-rickshaw to reach Lakshman Jhula.

-By Road: The Lakshman Jhula is just 12 Km away from ISBT located in Adarsh Gram and you can effortlessly reach here by having a public or private bus from your nearest bus stand.
+The Lakshman Jhula is just 12 Km away from ISBT located in Adarsh Gram and you can effortlessly reach here by having a public or private bus from your nearest bus stand.

 Choose the most convenient method for yourself to reach Lakshman Jhula and enjoy your journey to the beautiful Rishikesh.